Softoft/open-ticket-ai/docs/original_source/concepts/key-features.md

 ---
-description: Discover Open Ticket AI, the on-premise AI solution for automated ticket classification.
-Streamline support by automatically predicting queues and priorities, with multi-language support and easy integration via a REST API, all while maintaining full data privacy and control.
+description: Explore the features of Open Ticket AI, an on-premise solution for automated ticket classification.
+Automatically predict queues and priorities, integrate via a REST API, and maintain full data privacy with multi-language support.
 title: Features of Open Ticket AI
 ---
 # Features